reem010/Hexapod/README.md

 # Hexapod
 ## Overview
 This project is a **six-legged hexapod robot** that moves by controlling multiple servo motors.
 The robot is powered and controlled using an **ESP32 microcontroller**, with coordinated leg movement handled via a servo driver.
-Each leg has two servos, enabling walking, turning, and other movements.
+Each leg has 3 servos, enabling walking, turning, and other movements.

 ---